Khatib

-In Islam, a khatib or khateeb (خطيب khaṭīb) is a person who delivers the sermon (khuṭbah) (literally "narration"), during the Friday prayer and Eid prayers.
+In Islam, a khatib or khateeb (خطيب) is a person who delivers the sermon (khuṭbah) (literally "narration"), during the Friday prayer and Eid prayers.

-The khateeb is usually the prayer leader (imam), but the two roles can be played by different people.
-The khatib should be knowledgeable of how to lead the prayer and be competent in delivering the speech (khutba) however there are no requirements of eligibility to become a khatib beyond being an Adult Muslim.
-Some Muslims believe the khatib has to be male but women do lead Friday prayers in number of places.
+The khatib is usually the prayer leader (imam), but the two roles can be played by different people.
+The khatib should be knowledgeable of how to lead the prayer and be competent in delivering the sermon; however, there are no requirements of eligibility to become a khatib beyond being an adult Muslim.
+Muslims believe the khatib has to be male, as women do not lead Friday prayer.

-Women may be khateebahs.
-Edina Leković gave the inaugural khutba at the Women's Mosque in California, United States, in 2015.
+Khutubah are delivered by men.
+Edina Leković gave the inaugural speech at the Women's Mosque in California, United States, in 2015.